ibexa/documentation-developer/docs/content_management/data_migration/data_migration.md

 ---
-description: Data migration enables you to import and export Repository data by using YAML files.
+description: Data migration enables you to import and export repository data by using YAML files.
 page_type: landing_page
 ---